Samih al-Qasim: Life as a poet and journalist

 Al-Qasim contributed to the journals of Al-Ittihad, Al-Jadid, Index and others.
+He was among the regular contributors of the Lotus magazine of the Afro-Asian Writers Association.

 He claimed that the pan-Arab ideology of Nasserism impressed him during the nationalist post-1948 era.
 Most of his poetry relates to the change of life before and after the Nakba, the Palestinian and broader Arab struggle to free their lands from foreign influence, Arab nationalism, and various Arab tragedies.
 In 1968, he published his first collection of poetry, Waiting for the Thunderbird.
 Al-Qasim wrote about these subjects while they were at the climax of their popularity among the Arab population in the later half of the 20th century.
 When asked by his Iraqi friend, poet Buland al-Haidari if he had visited Baghdad, he replied by saying he did not have to, since he views any Arab city as equal to his own Arab residence.

 Political influence

-Al-Qasim claims that the pan-Arab ideology of Nasserism impressed him during the nationalist post-1948 era.
-He was jailed several times for his political activities that have involved advocacy for Palestinian rights and dissent against government policies, starting in 1960 for refusal to enlist in the Israeli army which is required of Israeli Druze.
-He was also under house arrest.
+Al-Qasim claimed that the pan-Arab ideology of Nasserism impressed him during the nationalist post-1948 era.
+He was jailed several times for his political activities that involved advocacy for Palestinian rights and dissent against government policies, starting in 1960 for refusal to enlist in the Israeli army which is required of Israeli Druze.
+He was held under house arrest from 1963 until 1968.
 He joined the Israeli Communist party Hadash in 1967 and was detained along with other members of the party at the outbreak of the Six-Day War.
 He was sent to al-Damoun prison (official name: Damon Prison) in Haifa.
 During this time, he virtually lost his nationalistic emotions upon hearing Israeli radio announcing its territorial gains after their victory.

 Life in Israel

-Al-Qasim worked as a journalist in Haifa where he ran the Arabesque Press and the Folk Arts Centre and was the editor-of-chief of the Israeli Arab newspaper Kul al-Arab.
+Al-Qasim worked as a journalist in Haifa where he ran the Arabesque Press and the Folk Arts Centre and was the editor-in-chief of the Israeli Arab newspaper Kul al-Arab.
 He would recite many of his poems to large audiences at monthly gatherings in the Arab towns and cities of the Galilee.
-Al-Qasim refused to leave his homeland; in an interview with Index he is quoted as saying "I have chosen to remain in my own country not because I love myself less, but because I love my country more".
+Al-Qasim refused to leave Israel; in an interview with Index he is quoted as saying "I have chosen to remain in my own country not because I love myself less, but because I love my country more".

 Al-Qasim visited Syria in 1997 and in 2000.
 He was prevented by Israeli authorities from leaving to Lebanon for a poetry event in 2001.

 Death

-Al-Qasim died on August 19, 2014, after a long battle with cancer.
-His funeral was held on August 21, 2014, in Rameh.
+Al-Qasim died on August 19, 2014 in Safad Hispital, after a long battle with cancer.
+His funeral was held on August 21, 2014, in Rameh where it was attended by thousands.